 How You Get There – I’ve already mentioned it above, but if you sell stuff online you need to use the “loss leader” or “free stuff” type of promotion to acquire customers or build your list.
 Run a PPC campaign and a banner ad campaign to promote the offer.
 Send out press releases.
 Get listed on the “deal” websites.
 Run a Twitter social media marketing campaign.

 There are many sites that have toolbars and Firefox add-ons that have lots and LOTS of subscribers and users.
 Issue an update and force all of your users to get that update and their web browser will take them to one particular URL.
-It’s that update URL that ends up on the list of Alexa Hot URLs.
+It’s that update URL that ends up on the list of Alexa Hot URLs (now called the Alexa What’s Hot Page).

 Examples – here is a classic example.
 Force an update and give people a quick tour of what you just updated.

 How often It Stays – Usually about a day or so.
-This typically has some pretty good staying power on the Alexa Hot URLs.
+This typically has some pretty good staying power on the Alexa Hot URLs (now called the Alexa What’s Hot Page).
 Amazingly enough, they last quite a bit longer than other typical URLs.
 But it’s because they usually have a good following and a lot of users.

 How You Get There – Build a Firefox add-on or a toolbar that everyone loves to use.
 Make it really useful for a lot of users.
 Then schedule regular updates and force them to upgrade or force an update.
 Don’t forget to upsell those users, though, once they are coming to your update page you can send them anywhere you want or even upsell them to a “paid” service.